miedziak/miedziak.io/_posts/2019-11-05-axios-service-architecture.markdown

 The goal will be to create API service files structure which would fulfil the criteria:

 * extendable, maintainable, readable.
-* separate endpoints path group for separate files (/posts /comments)
+* separate endpoints path group for separate files/service ( ie. /posts /comments /users)
 * possibility to create and manage many root apis with different host url (many separate REST service), but still sharing functionality of each other (like interceptors).
 * adding interceptors for all services (i.e. global errors), particular one (endpoint specific errors), or even for particular endpoints
 * support for migrating to newest API version (i.e https://api.exmaple.com/v2/* )